Diocese of Venice in Florida: Establishment

 The Diocese of Venice in Florida was erected by Pope John Paul II in 1984 from parts of the Archdiocese of Miami and the Dioceses of Orlando, and St. Petersburg; John J. Nevins, Auxiliary Bishop of the Archdiocese of Miami, was the founding bishop.

 Nevins built a memorial to the eucharist and a memorial cross in 1994 at De Soto National Memorial in Bradenton.
 This was to honor the priests from the Cáncer expedition who were killed there in 1549.
-In 2006, Frank Dewane from the Diocese of Green Bay was appointed as coadjutor bishop.
+In 2006, Frank Dewane was appointed as coadjutor bishop.

 Sex abuse

 Charles Cikovic pleaded guilty in 1993 to sexual battery on a child and of lewd and lascivious assault on a child.
-The priest's victim was a 13-year-old girl whom he abusede in 1992 and early 1993.
+The priest's victim was a 13-year-old girl whom he abused in 1992 and early 1993.
 Cikovic was sentenced to six months in prison and 20 years of probation.
 The girl's family sued the diocese in February 1994; the diocese settled the lawsuit three years later.

 In November 2005, a St. Petersburg man filed a lawsuit against Nevins and the diocese, claiming that he was sexually abused as a minor by George E. Brennan.
 The plaintiff claimed to have been sodomized in 1984 four times at Incarnation Catholic Church in Sarasota.
 The suit said that Nevins covered up the alleged crime.
 Brennan had been arrested in 1991 during a police sting operation against prostitution after exposing himself to an undercover officer.
 He pleaded no contest to the charge.

 The diocese settled a lawsuit with a Fort Myers man in 2014 regarding Jean Joseph from Holmes Beach.
 The plaintiff claimed that Joseph sexually abused him in the 1990s.
 Joseph was ultimately removed from his posting and laicized.

 Robert Little, a lay minister at St. Francis Xavier Parish in Fort Myers, was arrested in January 2014 on felony charges of lewd or lascivious behavior on a victim between ages 12 and 16.
-The victim was a special needs 13-year-old whom Little sexually abused several times at a condo.
+The victim was a special needs 13-year-old whom Little sexually abused several times.
 In a plea agreement, Little was sentenced to three days in jail and ten years probation.